error311/FileRise/README.md

 # FileRise

 **Elevate your File Management** – A modern, self-hosted web file manager.
-Upload, organize, and share files through a sleek web interface. **FileRise** is lightweight yet powerful: think of it as your personal cloud drive that you control.
+Upload, organize, and share files or folders through a sleek web interface. **FileRise** is lightweight yet powerful: think of it as your personal cloud drive that you control.
 With drag-and-drop uploads, in-browser editing, secure user logins (with SSO and 2FA support), and one-click sharing, **FileRise** makes file management on your server a breeze.

 **4/3/2025 Video demo:**